-Long ago, there was a giant who could see across the whole world.
+Long ago, there was a giant who could see across the world.
 In those days, it was a hard struggle to grow enough to eat.
 Dipping his great hand into a broad river, the giant would sprinkle water over the ground which was driest.
 Leaning over a geyser with his mouth wide open, he would blow hot air over fields swamped by rain.
-Where fields were abundant with wheat, he would sweep his palm through, and disperse seeds to those in need of them.
+Where fields were abundant with wheat, he would sweep his palm through, and disperse seeds to those in need of flour.

 In time, he came to allow nobody to approach him.
 Whilst he continued his work as ever, the sunlight no longer dazzled on his eyes like on the surface of two deep lakes.